Robert Walker as Bruno Antony, obsessive psychopath who “never seemed to do anything”

 With Bruno’s multi-striped suiting, pinned shirt collar and cuff links, lobster-printed tie and personalized (aka mommy-made) clip, and the boldly contrasting two-toned shoes, Leah Rhodes’ expert costume design and Hitchcock’s involved direction effectively establish the fussy chaos that defines the deranged Mr. Antony, particularly when compared to the humbler Guy Haines and his more subdued sartorial approach of a woolen tweed sack-style sports coat and flannel slacks, white button-down collar shirt, classic checked tie, dark sweater vest, and—of course—dark brogues.

 Bruno Antony spends this memorable first scene in a medium-dark flannel suit that is alternately striped in a single pinstripe and a triple track-stripe.
 The style is consistent with fashions of the late 1940s and early 1950s with a full fit through the drape-cut jacket and pleated trousers.
 Regarding color, a contemporary colorized lobby card suggests that the suit is an olive shade of brown, but that may have been the subjective choice of the illustrator rather than influenced by the suit’s actual appearance.
+If so, it would be consistent with Patricia Highsmith introducing her literary Charles Anthony Bruno wearing a rust brown suit in the first chapter of the novel.

 The single-breasted suit jacket has notch lapels that roll to a two-button front.
 The shoulders are padded and roped at the sleeveheads, and each sleeve is finished with a three-button cuff.
 The nature of his appearance in these scenes—often seated behind a table—conceals much of his lower half, but we see that the jacket has a flapped ticket pocket on the right side in addition to the straight, flapped hip pockets.
 Bruno wears his usual white linen pocket square folded and on display in his welted breast pocket.